Twix1288/bai_graphrag_updates/reports/report.md

    inferring the wrong budget tier from "money no object").
 The *engine* is correct;
    the *inputs* are weak.
 At 500 sub-locations this becomes the dominant quality risk.
-The plan already anticipates this — scores are meant to be human-verified — but we should not ship unverified LLM scores at scale.
+The plan already anticipates this — scores are meant to be human-verified — but we should not ship unverified LLM scores at scale. -> due to low model I am testing with

 2. **No curation/publishing pipeline yet.** The plan calls for raw files in GCS → an editable working set in Supabase → a serving layer in Neo4j, with the graph rebuildable from source.
-Today we ingest straight into Neo4j: no human review, no provenance, no clean rebuild path.
+Today we ingest straight into Neo4j: no human review, no provenance, no clean rebuild path. -> Only testing with Neo4j and Hawaii scraped data

 3. **Geocoding is rate-limited.** The public Nominatim endpoint caps us at 1 request/second — slow for a large corpus and not appropriate for production